surabhi-paliwal/HelpForYou/README.md

 ## Tech Stack Used
 <img src="https://img.shields.io/badge/Python-ColourCode?logo=python&logoColor=yellow&style=ShieldStyle" />    <img src="https://img.shields.io/badge/HTML-ColourCode?logo=HTML&logoColor=orange&style=ShieldStyle" />    <img src="https://img.shields.io/badge/CSS-ColourCode?logo=CSS&logoColor=blue&style=ShieldStyle" />    <img src="https://img.shields.io/badge/flask-ColourCode?logo=flask&logoColor=yellow&style=ShieldStyle" />   <img src="https://img.shields.io/badge/javascript-ColourCode?logo=javascript&logoColor=orange&style=ShieldStyle" />

-**Python** is the programming language used to create the emotion recognition .
-CV2, MediaPipe, NumPy, pickle and other libraries are also utilized.
-The model is build using the RandomForest approach .
-We have our dataset stored as model3.pkl, which comprises around 2400 photos, was utilized for model training and validation.
+**Python** is the programming language used to create the sign recognition model.
+CV2, MediaPipe, NumPy, pickle and other libraries have also been utilized.
+The model is built using RandomForest approach.
+We have our model stored as model3.pkl.
+Our dataset comprises of around 2400 photos, which were utilized for model training and validation.
   This model is deployed on a website created with **HTML** and **CSS** using the **flask framework**.

   ## Installation